Azerbaijan Entrepreneurship Dev't Fund allocates loan to support local production

-BAKU, Azerbaijan, March 10.
-Azerbaijan Entrepreneurship Development Fund, one of the main goals of which is to stimulate local production and business, has allocated a loan to a local Greener LLC, Trend reports via the tweet of Azerbaijan's Minister of Economy Mikayil Jabbarov.
+BAKU, Azerbaijan, March 15.
+Azerbaijan Entrepreneurship Development Fund, one of the main goals of which is to stimulate local production and business, has allocated a loan to a local Vent LLC, Trend reports via the tweet of Azerbaijan's Minister of Economy Mikayil Jabbarov.

-"Within the framework of the financial support for the business entities operating in regions, the Entrepreneurship Development Fund has allocated 1 million manat ($588,235) in concessional loan to Greener LLC for the establishment of the modern greenhouse farming in Sabirabad district," the minister said.
+"The Entrepreneurship Development Fund has allocated 495,000 manat in concessional loan to Vent LLC for the production of ventilation pipes," said the tweet.

 In total, the Fund has financed 2,726 investment projects in 2022.
 In this regard, the Fund issued easy-term loans worth 145.9 million manat ($85.7 million).